Yard Clean Up Guide

 Watch how to use it on YouTube!
 DIY Dad: Sun Joe Pole Saw Review From Heartland America

-The Shop Series Chain Saw is perfect for cutting up branches in your yard as it powers through the toughest cutting jobs.
-It has a 10" bar and chain with a self-lubricating chain oiler and tool-less chain tensioning system.
-Plus, a charger and blade sheath are included with this package deal.
+The Sun Joe Chain Saw is perfect for cutting up branches in your yard as it powers through the toughest cutting jobs.
+It has a 14" bar with a automatic lubricating chain oiler and tool-less chain tensioning system.

 2. Pick Up Yard Debris